kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for February 11/12

+Everyone, please review the class notes on "In der Fremde" from Monday/Tuesday (in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing)).
+Ponder the question given at the end of class and come prepared to discuss it.

+Consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
+If you are due for a Twitter essay, blog comments, or a Wikipedia edit/presentation, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission form linked there.

 ## Prep for February 9/10

 We will analyze Robert Schumann's "In der Fremde" (*Liederkreis*, movement 1).
 Following are resources for this song: